llaurabp/llaurabp/README.md

 # Hello folks 👋

 My name is Ana Laura and I'm a computer engineering student.
-I live in Brazil, and i'm a Fullstack developer at Proluno.
+I live in Brazil, and i'm a Fronted developer at Trilogo.
 You can find me on [LinkedIn][2] or you can go to my [portfolio website][1].

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=a9fef7&color=d93a7c)